Skip to content

 No sim wins every category, so pick by what you actually want to do:

-Section titled “Competitive online racing → iRacing”iRacing’s moat is the safety rating (SR) and iRating system.
-Every official race is matched by skill, runs on a fixed 24/7 schedule, and fields the biggest grids in sim racing.
-Wreck people and your SR drops; that pressure is why iRacing races clean while open lobbies elsewhere fall apart.
-Nothing else comes close for ranked online.
+Nothing else comes close for ranked online racing. iRacing’s moat is the safety rating (SR) and iRating system: every official race is matched by skill, runs on a fixed 24/7 schedule, and fields the biggest grids in sim racing.
+Wreck people and your SR drops, and that pressure is why iRacing races clean while open lobbies elsewhere fall apart.

 Endurance / Hypercar / WEC → Le Mans Ultimate